Furniture (typesetting)

 In typesetting, furniture is a term for pieces of wood that are shorter than the height of the type.
 These pieces are used to lay out type by blocking out empty spaces (white space) in a layout set in a chase.
 Furniture can be made of wood or metal and is of varying lengths and sizes.

+The term furniture or page furniture is also used to refer to items on a page other than the main text and images, such as headlines, bylines or image captions.